 Care and support needs and circumstances can and will change over time.
 What's working today may not work further down the road.
-Thinking ahead may help your family avoid having to make decisions in a time of crisis.
+Thinking ahead may help your family to avoid making decisions in a time of crisis.

 How will you revisit what's needed, wanted, and possible?
 Will you use these tools or some other system?
-The Recorder should write down your plan for ongoing revisions on pg.
-44 of the Family Meeting Record.
+The Recorder should document your plan for ongoing revisions on pg.
+42 of the Family Meeting Record.